-This command links a limit line to one or more traces.
+Links a limit line to one or more traces.

 Note that this command is maintained for compatibility reasons only.
 Limit lines no longer need to be assigned to a trace explicitly.
-The trace to be checked can be defined directly (as a suffix) in the new command to activate the limit check (see CALCulate<n>:LIMit:TRACe<t>:CHECk on page 107).
+The trace to be checked can be defined directly (as a suffix) in the new command to activate the limit check (see CALCulate<n>:LIMit:TRACe<t>:CHECk on page 119).